Jacarte/tawasco/README.md

     - [`spectre_wasm.rs`](/host_based/rustctre/src/spectre_wasm.rs): The Spectre V1 attack in the same Wasm binary.
     - [`spectre_wasm_sync_simulated.rs`](/host_based/rustctre/src/spectre_wasm_sync_simulated.rs): The Spectre V1 attack exfiltrating from the host.
 This assumes that the host contains secret values (TODO double check the assumptions of Swivel).
   - [`Makefile`](/host_based/Makefile): The Makefile to compile the Wasm POCs.
 The binaries can be compiled directly with `Cargo build --target=wasm32-wasi`, yet we do some processing for the binaries to collect some data.
+  - [`wasmtime`](/wasmtime): Our fork of wasmtime.
+We change the allocation (only in unix like OS) to be deterministic and handled in the embedding host.
+The linear memory can be handled by using the default wasmtime config.
+Yet, we also want to control where the executable memory is allocated.

 ## Roadmap host based: